gcheng314/AMP-Prediction/README.md

 [On Linux command line]
 6.
-Run amp_pred.py with {d_rerio_pred_ranked.txt} as the parameter.
-If necessary, change the source code so that the directories/file locations used in the subprocess.Popen commands are appropriate to the user
+Run amp_pred.py with {d_rerio_pred_ranked.txt} as the raw_input variable.
+If necessary, change the source code so that the directories/file locations used in the subprocess commands are appropriate to the user

+[Additionally]
+check_knowns.py filters the true positive AMPs from a raw proteome downloaded from Uniprot via known families